Ronnie McCollum: Professional career

 After graduating college with a bachelor's degree in Health and Science Exercise, McCollum played for the Golden State Warriors in the NBA Summer League.
-He had gone undrafted in the 2001 NBA Draft, and when no teams signed him as a free agent, he took his game abroad.
-Between 2001–02 and 2009–10, McCollum played for seven different teams in five different countries, including China, Austria, Portugal, Belgium and Cyprus.
+He had gone undrafted in the 2001 NBA draft, and when no teams signed him as a free agent, he took his game abroad.
+Between 2001–02 and 2009–10, McCollum played for seven teams in five countries, (China, Austria, Portugal, Belgium and Cyprus.)
 He won the Belgian 2nd Division league championship in 2008–09 and was named the season MVP, Guard of the Year and Import Player of the Year while averaging 14 points, 5.2 rebounds, 4.4 assists, and 1.6 steals per game.
 The only season McCollum has missed since turning professional was in 2005–06.
 He had signed a contract in Saint-Étienne, France, but he ruptured his Achilles tendon in the third practice of the season.
 Up through the 2008–09 basketball season, McCollum holds professional career averages of 17.8 points, 3.5 rebounds 1.7 assists and 2.6 threes made per game.